juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 </div>
 </p>
-<figcaption><strong>Table X.</strong> RMSD values of docked poses compared to the crystallographic reference (PDB ID: 2ET3).</figcaption>
+<figcaption><strong>Table 2.</strong> RMSD values of docked poses compared to the crystallographic reference (PDB ID: 2ET3).</figcaption>
 </figure>

-Taken together, the visual overlays and the RMSD calculations consistently indicate that only the first docked pose (GentamicinC1a_1, Fig Xa) reproduces the crystallographic binding mode with high accuracy (RMSD < 0.3 Å).
+Taken together, the visual overlays and the RMSD calculations consistently indicate that only the first docked pose (GentamicinC1a_1, Fig 11a) reproduces the crystallographic binding mode with high accuracy (RMSD < 0.3 Å).
 In contrast, the other poses display large deviations (> 2 Å), confirming that they represent alternative orientations rather than the native binding conformation.
 This combined qualitative and quantitative evaluation validates the docking setup.

 #### 1.5.2.
 Computing interaction fingerprints for a docked pose